Updated June 5, 2023

 Introduction of Software Maintenance

 Software maintenance is one of the phases of the software engineering lifecycle that involves fixing reported issues and new enhancements to optimize performance.
-It is an important and continuing phase that starts after the development, testing, and deployment or delivery phases are completed.
+It is an essential and continuing phase that starts after the development, testing, and deployment or delivery phases are completed.
 Most of the packaged software follows the regular maintenance or patch release cycle.
-Whereas the organization-specific software requires planning and process management for the maintenance phase.
-With the growing need and change in technology for software operations, the maintenance phase is vital for every organization that uses the software for efficient business processes.
+At the same time, the organization-specific software requires planning and process management for the maintenance phase.
+With the growing need and change in technology for software operations, the maintenance phase is vital for every organization that uses software for efficient business processes.

 Need for Software Maintenance

 This section will discuss the need for maintenance with some real-world use cases.
 There are several instances and business scenarios that raise the maintenance phase.